MAKE IT MEMORABLE!

-As you know, the more you invest in a school event, the greater the impact is.
+As you know, the more energy you invest in an event, the greater the impact is.
 We want your kids to get as much out of the Authors for Earth Day experience as possible.

-Our A4ED program is designed to help you meet many educational standards but we encourage you to amplify the benefits of your author's visit by engaging the students in additional activities prior to the event.
+Our A4ED program is designed to meet many learning standards but we encourage you to amplify the benefits of your author's visit by engaging the students in additional activities prior to the event.
 You might even consider making Earth Day a study unit for the whole school.

 Make posters.
-Let the students create posters for each nominee organization, highlighting key details about their conservation work.
-This is one fast and fun way to solidify the kids' research and bring a celebratory spirit to the school walls.
+Allow students to create posters for each nominee organization, highlighting key details about their conservation work.
+This is one fast and fun way to solidify the kids' research and bring a celebratory spirit to your school walls.

 Produce PSAs.
-Let students create short informative videos (or radio announcements) about each nominee organization, which can be broadcast over school intercast system leading up to the event.
+Have students create short informative videos or radio announcements about each nominee organization, which can be broadcast over your school intercast system leading up to the event.

-Give presentations.
-Let students prepare talks with visual aids about each nominee organization that can be presented to other classrooms/grade levels.
+Give student presentations.
+Let students prepare talks with visual aids about each nominee organization that can be presented to other classrooms or grade levels.
 Mentoring is a wonderful way to share knowledge.

 Use our A4ED curriculum.
-We offer a host of environmentally themed activities and curriculum that meet educational standards while inspiring students to contemplate the role the living Earth plays in human health, prosperity and happiness.
+The Educator Preparation Packet you receive from your visiting author offers a host of environmentally themed activities and curriculum that meet educational standards while inspiring students to contemplate the role the living Earth plays in human health, prosperity, and happiness.